uthsobcb/ongkon/README.md

 5. Start drawing on the canvas using your mouse or touch input (for touch-enabled devices).

-6. If you want to start over, click the "িত্রপট মুছুন" button to erase everything on the canvas.
+6. If you want to start over, click the "Clear" button to erase everything on the canvas.

-7. Save your masterpiece by site inbuilt function for save known as: "ছবি সংরক্ষণ করি" button.
+7. Save your masterpiece by site inbuilt function for save known as: "Save" button.

 ## Limitations
 It's not complete yet.
 Still shape is under development and strokes are not perfect.
 I'm working on it.
 Feel free to contribute and help me to make it happen.